bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 ## CI/CD For Node.js Apps

-Using the GUI, you can now add your Github or Bitbucket account and add a first repo.
-It's easiest to use a Node.js app but Strider also has plugins for Ruby, Python and .NET.
-It can possibly also run and build other apps (e.g. Java or Go) but I haven't tried that yet.
-For Node.js apps, add them to Strider in the GUI and add a branch (e.g. `master`) which it should be listening for changes on.
+Using the GUI, you can now add your GitHub or Bitbucket account and add a first repo.
+It's easiest to use a Node.js app, but Strider also has plugins for Ruby, Python and .NET.
+It can possibly also run and build other apps (e.g., Java or Go) but I haven't tried that yet.
+For Node.js apps, add them to Strider in the GUI and add a branch (e.g., `master`) which it should be listening for changes on.
 Then add the three plugins for "Node.js", "Environment" and "Custom Scripts".
 We use the Node.js one to install our preferred version of Node.js and run the tests of our app (using `npm test`).
-In the Custom Scripts plugin's settings we can define our script to deploy to Cloud Foundry.
+In the Custom Scripts plugin's settings, we can define our script to deploy to Cloud Foundry.

 ### Run Deployment Script